Viktor286/rolling-docs/README.md

 * **Role-Based:** Work is defined by abstract **Roles** (e.g., Developer, QA, PM, Framework Guardian), each with documented responsibilities (`Description.md`) and workflows (`Instructions.md`).
 * **Document-Driven:** All necessary context – project goals, technical plans, standards, tooling, task specifics – resides in version-controlled markdown files within the `RollingDocs/` directory.
-* **Human-AI Interchangeability:** By defining roles via process and documentation interfaces, any capable contributor (human or AI) can fulfill a role.
+* **Human-AI Interchangeability:** By defining roles via process and documentation interfaces, any capable contributor (Human or AI) can fulfill a role.
 * **Task Management via File System:** Individual work units (**Task Specifications**) are managed as markdown files moved through status folders (`RollingDocs/Tasks/Planned/`, `Progress/`, `Completed/`).
 * **Integrated QA:** Quality assurance checks are a mandatory, defined step in relevant workflows.
 * **Framework Guardian:** A dedicated role maintains the integrity and evolution of the RollingDocs framework itself.